 Each of the architectural and aesthetic elements of Karnak may in itself not be unique; rather, it is the number and manifold range of features, as well as their collective complexity, that will make you lose your breath.
 The divine figures that are represented in these buildings include those that were known and worshipped from the earliest of times, as well as deities from much later in the history of Ancient Egypt.

 In terms of religious richness, then, the Karnak temples are overwhelming.
 For the Ancient Egyptian people, this could only have been a place solely for and of the Gods.
 In regard to mere size, the enclosure of the Precinct Amun-Ra alone can, with its sixty-one acres, house ten regular European cathedrals.
-The great temple at Karnak’s center is of an immensity allowing Rome’s St. Peter’s Cathedral, Milan’s Cathedral, and the Notre Dame in Paris to fit within its walls all at once.
+The great temple at Karnak’s centre is of immensity allowing Rome’s St. Peter’s Cathedral, Milan’s Cathedral, and the Notre Dame in Paris to fit within its walls all at once.
 Besides the main sanctuary, the Karnak complex is the home of numerous smaller temples as well as a majestic lake of 423 feet by 252 feet, or 129 by 77 meters.

-Also in terms of cultural history, the site has played a significant role in the time of Ancient Egypt.
+Also in terms of cultural history, the site played a significant role in the time of Ancient Egypt.
 For two millennia, pilgrims flocked from afar to the worshipped place of Karnak.
-And together with its neighboring city Luxor, the site of Karnak set the stage for the remarkable Opet Festival.
+And together with its neighbouring city Luxor, the site of Karnak set the stage for the remarkable Opet Festival.
 According to Ancient Egyptian belief, the powers of the Gods and the Earth would weaken towards the end of each annual agricultural cycle.
 As a way of providing both with new cosmic energy, religious rituals were performed at the Beautiful Feast of Opet, held in Thebes each year.
 What served as a magical regeneration was also a twenty-seven days celebration of the divine connection between the Pharaoh and the head of the Theban Triad, the God Amun.

-The sculpture of Amun was cleansed in holy water and ornamented with fine garments and jewelry in gold and silver.
+The sculpture of Amun was cleansed in holy water and ornamented with fine garments and jewellery in gold and silver.
 First put in a shrine by priests, the statue was then placed on a ceremonial barque.
 Pharaoh would step out from the Temple of Karnak, and as his priests carried the barque on their shoulders by supporting poles, they all proceeded through the crowded streets of the celebrating people.
 Along with the masses, troops of Nubian soldiers marched and beat their drums, musicians played and joined the priests in song, and the air filled with joyous noise and the smell of incense.

 When they reached Luxor, the Pharaoh and his priests entered the holy temple of Luxor, performing ceremonies of regeneration.
-With these, Amun was believed to receive energy anew, his power was transferred to Pharaoh, and cosmos restored to its optimal fashion.
+With these, Amun was believed to receive energy anew, his power was transferred to Pharaoh, and the cosmos restored to its optimal fashion.
 When Pharaoh emerged again from the temple sanctuary, the masses cheered him.
 At this stage, the celebrations would peak, as the fertility of the earth was again secured, and the people praised the expectation of a healthy harvest and future abundance.
 As a part of the celebration, the higher authorities would give the public around 11,000 loaves of bread and around 385 jars of beer.
 Priests would also allow some people to the temple to ask Gods questions, and they would answer them through hidden windows high up in the wall or from inside the statues.

 The Beautiful Feast of Opet is said to have been beautiful indeed.
 It was a celebration that gathered the people, and for the Ancient Egyptians, rituals like these were paramount for sustaining life on earth, and life beyond it.
-When you visit Karnak, you will not only meet religious monuments showcasing any less than thousands of years of Ancient Egyptian architecture – you will also find yourself center stage at a site that encompassed holy and life-important traditions for the old Egyptian people; traditions that are culturally and historically significant also when we are to understand Ancient Egypt today.
+When you visit Karnak, you will not only meet religious monuments showcasing any less than thousands of years of Ancient Egyptian architecture – you will also find yourself centre stage at a site that encompassed holy and life-important traditions for the old Egyptian people; traditions that are culturally and historically significant also when we are to understand Ancient Egypt today.